martiiiina/ML4Science/README.md

    - Coherence
 - The extracted dataset variant (minimum duration or frequency band)

+By default, the scripts of all classifiers load the best performing dataset.

 1. Select the extracted dataset in the desired classification script (rf_classifier.py, svm_classifier.py, xgb_classifier.py)
 - Modify the dataset filename according to the parameterization you want to use (line 19):
    - ATM datasets (different bin / duration parameters):